 If the total credit hours for these courses do not equal at least 30 semester credit hours, you must take an additional course from one of the areas.

-Students who transfer to Michigan Tech with the MTA endorsement from their community college will have the MTA credits applied to the general education requirements for a bachelor's degree in the following manner:
+Students who transfer to Michigan Tech with the MTA endorsement from their community college will have those credits evaluated as applicable to the general education requirements of that academic year.

 Students who do not complete the entire block of courses required for the MTA will receive credit for the courses they do complete on the basis of individual course evaluation and established transfer equivalencies.